G. V. K. Reddy

-Gunapati Venkata Krishna Reddy (born 22 March 1937) is a philanthropist and entrepreneur.
-GVK Reddy is the founder and chairman of GVK Group, a business conglomerate with a predominant focus on infrastructure development.
+Gunupati Venkata Krishna Reddy (born 22 March 1937) is a philanthropist and entrepreneur.
+He is the founder and chairman of the GVK Group, a business conglomerate with a predominant focus on infrastructure development.

-GVK Reddy also heads GVK EMRI, Corporate social responsibility initiatives of GVK.
+Reddy also heads GVK EMRI, the corporate social responsibility initiatives of the GVK Group.
 This is an emergency response services provider under a Public-Private Partnership model spread across 15 states and two Union Territories of India.
 In 2009, he was elected as the Chairman of 108 Ambulance for Andhra Pradesh.